ankitojha07/ankitojha07/README.md

 ### Quotes that inspire me a lot 👇🧠🔒
 > "Your mind has to be even stronger than your body.
 Once you master your thoughts anything is possible" </br>
-> “If you are persistent, you will get it and if you are consistent, you will keep it.”
+> “If you are persistent, you will get it; if you are consistent, you will keep it.”

 ### My Tech Stack 👇
 - Javascript | Typescript